mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

 which is running on os thread and set to it in waiting state and effectively freeing up the os thread and schedule different go routine
 - Here the point is current go routine was blocked not the os thread because they are expensive so go runtime try not to manage
+- Each go routine has their own stack and runq If a thread itself blocked on sys call the a new thread will be created and previous thread handover the runq
 - Syntactically, a go statement is an ordinary function or method call prefixed by the keyword go.
 A go statement causes the function to be called in a newly created goroutine GoRoutines are a Golang wrapper on top of threads and managed by Go runtime rather than the operating system.
 Go runtime has the responsibility to assign or withdraw memory resources from Goroutines.
 A Goroutine is much like a thread to accomplish multiple tasks, but consumes fewer resources than OS threads